anmarkoulis/event-sourcing/README.md

 * `make down`:  Stops the running containers
 * `make down-volumes`: Stops the running containers and deletes the volumes.
 * `make restart`:  Stops, restarts the containers and shows the logs of the application.
-* `aws-vault exec [aws-role] -- make full-restart`: Stops the running containers and removes their volumes, builds and restarts the containers and shows the logs of the application.
+* `make full-restart`: Stops the running containers and removes their volumes, builds and restarts the containers and shows the logs of the application.
 * `make logs`:  Shows the logs of the application.
 * `make install-pre-commit`: Install pre-commit via docker.
 * `make pre-commit args="<args>"`: Runs precommits based on the provided args.